andreschaffer/event-sourcing-cqrs-examples/README.md

 ## Domain overview
 In this minimalistic bank, a _client_ can _open_ one or more _accounts_.
 On each _account_, the _client_ can _deposit_ or _withdraw_ money.
-A view of an _account transaction history_ is available to the _client_ along with a _summary of each of the client's accounts_.
+The history of an _account's transactions_ is available to the _client_ as well as a summary of the _client's accounts_.

 ## Design choices
 ### Architecture overview